structure XX rafael saldana

 CHICANNA-Campeche (Yucatan), Mexico

-Chicanna, “House of the Mouth of the Serpent”, is a small site considered to have been a center for the surrounding regions elite.
-It was dependent on the nearby site of Becan.
+Chicanna, “House of the Mouth of the Serpent”, is a small archaeological zone considered to have been a center for the surrounding regions elite.
+It is thought to have been dependent on the nearby site of Becan.
 There is a range of architectural styles that includes Puuc and Chenes, though most of the standing structures exhibit strong Rio Bec influence.
 The site is known for a very impressive temple containing a large doorway framed by the gaping mouth of a giant earth deity.
+Other nearby sites include Becan, Xpuhil, Rio Bec and Balam Ku.

-The site is located south off Highway 186, about 80 miles/126 kms west from Chetumal, and about 5 miles/8 kms west from the small town of Xuphil.
+The site is located south off Highway 186, about 80 miles/126 kms west from Chetumal, about 5 miles/8 km west from the town of Xpujil, and a short distance from Becan.

 HOURS: 8 A.M.-5 P.M.